Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Experimental results

 In parallel, we use Eq. (\ref{eq:thermal:reluiso}) to compute $\Lambda$ for each step test carried out within the thermo-elastic regime, based on the measurements of $\alpha_u$, $\alpha_d$ and $H$ from each respective test.
 As seen in Fig. \ref{fig:thermal:Lambdacomp}, these calculated values show good overall compatibility with the corrected measurements.
-Only the measured values for temperatures over 70 ${^\circ \mathrm{C}}$ appear to be slightly higher than the calculated ones.
+Only the measured values for temperatures over 70 ${^\circ \mathrm{C}}$ appear to be slightly higher than the calculated ones. \hz{The observed scatter of the datapoints on the thermal pressurization coefficient $\Lambda$ and the differences between measured/corrected and back-calculated values are probably due to the combined error of the various thermo-poromechanical properties involved in the correction (Eq. (\ref{eq:thermal:corrLambda})) or in the back-calculation (Eq. (\ref{eq:thermal:reluiso})).}